-Our enhanced student leadership program engaged our Year 6 leaders more actively in school activities including contributing to the planning, implementing and evaluating school events, including Book Week, Concert and Sports Day.
+Our enhanced student leadership program engaged our Year 6 leaders more actively in school activities including contributing to the planning, implementing and evaluating school events, including Book Week, Art Show and Sports Day.
+Our Student Representative Council, enabled more students to be actively engaged in leading our community.

 Our Annual Review Meeting (ARM) process supported and enabled teachers to align their goals with professional learning and the AITSL Standards.
-The ARM process was extended and more formalised in 2023 to give all staff greater support to work on their Professional Learning Goals.
+The ARM process was extended and more formalised in 2024 to give all staff greater support to work on their own Professional Learning Goals.

-Expenditure And Teacher Participation in Professional Learning

-List Professional Learning undertaken in 2023

-The following professional learning was offered to staff in 2023:

-Matthew's Gospel

-Charism of COHR

-• Mary

-Success Criteria

-Mental Strategies in Numeracy

-Moderation

-Targeted Reading

-Cyber Safety & eSmart

-• BeYou

-• eXcel

-Restorative Practices

-Respectful Relationships

-Asthma, Anaphylaxis, CPR and Diabetes

-Mandatory Reporting

-Disability Modules

-New Child Safety Standards

-Number of teachers who participated in PL in 2023 16

-Average expenditure per teacher for PL \$500.00
+Expenditure And Teacher Participation in Professional Learning List Professional Learning undertaken in 2024 The following professional learning was offered to staff in 2024: Matthew's Gospel Prayer life of COHR Mary Explicit Teaching - Vision for Instruction Maths Curriculum 2.0 Mental Strategies in Numeracy Moderation Cyber Safety & eSmart BeYou Restorative Practices Respectful Relationships Safety Plans First Aid, CPR and Diabetes Mandatory Reporting Disability Modules MACS Code of Conduct Number of teachers who participated in PL in 2024 34 Average expenditure per teacher for PL \$190.00